 The Fouda Score is a quantitative rating system that evaluates Egyptian stocks on a scale from 0 to 100.
 It combines multiple technical and momentum indicators into a single, easy-to-understand number.
 A higher score indicates a stronger current opportunity based on the model's criteria.

-The score is built from four main pillars: Trend Strength (how aligned the stock is with its moving averages), Momentum (rate of price acceleration using RSI and MACD), Volume Confirmation (whether trading volume supports the price move), and Volatility (measuring risk-adjusted returns).
+The score is built from five weighted factors: Trend Strength (how aligned the stock is with its moving averages), Momentum (rate of price acceleration using RSI and MACD), Volatility (measuring risk-adjusted returns), Relative Strength (performance against the EGX30) and Volume Confirmation (whether trading volume supports the price move).

 Volume Confirmation ensures the price movement has institutional backing.
 A stock rising on thin volume is less reliable than one rising with heavy trading activity.
 The Volatility component adjusts for risk — between two stocks with similar scores, the one with lower volatility is generally preferred.